 - Persons with very low net earnings from self-employment, generally under $400 annually.

 For most employees, taxes are withheld from wages beginning with the first dollar earned.
 The exceptions are domestic employees, election workers, and agricultural workers.
-In 2020, a domestic employee must earn $2,200 from any single employer in a calendar year before FICA tax is withheld.
-Most election workers must earn $1,900 in 2020 before FICA tax is withheld.
+In 2019, a domestic employee must earn $2,100 from any single employer in a calendar year before FICA is withheld.
+Most election workers must earn $1,800 in 2019 before FICA is withheld.
 Most agricultural workers' wages are covered if the employer pays more than $2,500 in total wages in a year or if the individual worker earns over $150 in a year from a single employer.

 Two deduction provisions reduce the SECA and income tax liability of self-employed persons.
 The intent of these provisions is to treat the self-employed in much the same manner as employees and employers are treated for purposes of FICA and income taxes.
 The first provision allows a deduction from net earnings from self-employment equal to the amount of net earnings before the deduction multiplied by one-half the SECA tax rate.
 The effect of this deduction is intended to be analogous to the treatment of the FICA tax paid by the employer, which is disregarded as remuneration to the employee for FICA and income tax purposes.
 The second provision allows an income tax deduction equal to one-half of the amount of the SECA tax paid, which is designed to reflect the income tax deductibility of the employer's share of the FICA tax.